-The results presented in Table 2 also highlight the differences between NR and CSF runs.
-Inside r{500} , the simulations including additional physics lead to flatter density profiles compared to the NR runs.
-In this case, gas cooling is converting a fraction of the X-ray emitting gas into stars.
-Since the cooling efficiency decreases with radius, more gas disappears from the X-ray range in the central regions, which results in flatter density profiles and lower normalizations.
+regions, which results in flatter density profiles and lower normalizations.
 We note, however, that this effect is probably overestimated in the CSF simulations.
-Indeed, it is well-known that these simulations predict a stellar fraction which is well above the observed value (e.g., Kravtsov et al. 2005; Borgani & Kravtsov 2009).
+Indeed, it is well-known that these simulations predict a stellar fraction that is well above the observed value (e.g., Kravtsov et al. 2005; Borgani & Kravtsov 2009).
 This effect is particularly strong in the ART CSF simulation, for which nearly one third of the gas is converted into stars.
-Beyond r{500} , there is little difference between NR and CSF runs, i.e. the effects of additional physics are not important.
+Beyond r{500} , there is little difference between NR and CSF runs; i.e., the effects of additional physics are not important.
 At large radii, the effect of gas clumping (Nagai & Lau 2011) dominates and flattens the observed profiles.
-As we can see in Table 2 and in the right panel of Fig. 8, the ART profile including both additional physics and a post-processing treatment of clumping reproduces better the behavior of the data, even though it is still slightly too steep.
+As we can see in Table 2 and in the right hand panel of Fig. 8, the ART profile including both additional physics and a post-processing treatment of clumping reproduces the behavior of the data more closely, even though it is still slightly too steep.